exercism/go/concepts/http-client/about.md

 # Go net/http package client

 [HTTP (Hypertext Transfer Protocol)](https://www.cloudflare.com/learning/ddos/glossary/hypertext-transfer-protocol-http/) is a protocol that allows devices to send and receive data using a client-server model.
 In this concept we will learn how to code HTTP clients and send requests to http servers using go `net/http` package.
+To be precise, we will learn about:
+1. Defining a new http client,
+2. Using `Get` method to send GET requests,
+3. Using `Head` method to send HEAD requests,
+4. Using `Post` method to send POST requests,
+5. Using `Do` method to send different types of requests using the same logic,
+6. Using `Timeout` variables to timeout a stalling request and why it is important to do so,
+7. Defining `CheckRedirect` function to set our custom redirection policy and why it is important to do so.

 ## Setting up an HTTP client